jjvanzon/JJs-Reference-Architecture/api.md

     <a href="https://www.markdownguide.org/cheat-sheet">
        MarkDown</a></th>
   <td>
-      Lightweight alternative for HTML.
+      Lightweight alternative for <code>HTML</code>.
 Used for documentation.
-Compatible with quite some web tech.
+Compatible with various web tech.
   </td>
 </tr>